Media resources

 The 2026 World Road Running Championships

-The event started with some of the best British distance runners in the country.
-The field of mass participants got underway following the elite runners.
+The event will begin with some of the best British distance runners in the country.
+The field of mass participants will get underway following the elite runners.

-Runners completed two circuits of the same route, which includes a one-time circuit up Pulteney Road (turning on Great Pulteney Street) before the start of the second loop.
+Runners will complete two circuits of the same route, which includes a one-time circuit up Pulteney Road (turning on Great Pulteney Street) before the start of the second loop.
 View the Strava route below.

 | Year | Record | Athlete | Time |